masonamadeus/the-bodge-lab/content/About Me/index.md

 ### My pronouns are he/him.

 I don't really know how to describe myself succintly.
-I've had a weird non-traditional academic and career path.
+I've had a weird, non-traditional academic and career path.

+I am a Destination Imagination alum, and I carry the values and skills I learned from that program as the highest inspiration for what I do.

+My personal goal is to try and fill the world with as much harmless joy and inspiration as I can.

 The best one-line description of who I am and what I do came from my friend Aemyn.
-She described me as an
+She described me as an...

 ### **All-Terrain Professional Bodge Technician.**